Online Registration for 2020-2021 school year is CLOSED. Registration will open on July 20, 2020.

-Parents of returning students are encourage to complete online registration ASAP.
-Parents of new students in grades K-12 may enroll online anytime using the same steps below.
-(Preschool, Head Start, Manhattan Virtual Academy students must contact those programs directly for registration information)
+Parents may enroll new students in grades K - 12 online using the steps below.
+(Preschool and Manhattan Virtual Academy (MVA) should contact those programs directly for registration information.)

-- Online Registration – All new and returning families must complete the online registration process.
+- Online Registration - Online registration is a replacement of the paper enrollment packets filled out at the schools.
 Click the link below to get started.
-If you have technical questions concerning online registration, please contact your child's school. https://pportal.usd383.org/OLR/begin.php
+If you have technical questions concerning online registration, please contact Sandy Steck at firstname.lastname@example.org or at 785-587-2008.

-4. Add Lunch Money - In order to add lunch money, you will need to establish an account with My Payment Plus
+- Add Lunch Money - In order to add lunch money, you will need to establish an account with My Payment Plus (https://www.mypaymentsplus.com/default.aspx) to add money online to the student’s lunch account.
+Once established this can be used throughout the year to add lunch money.
+Parents choosing not to add lunch money online may pay cash or check at the school.

 1. Age Requirements: